-- 11.2 RESOLVED UNANIMOUSLY: That Finance Sub-Policy Committee:- - 1.
-Approves the drawdown of funding to SCT for essential health and safety/maintenance and lifecycle improvements through to 2024 of up to £19.2m, to be funded as identified in the Leisure Facility Investment Review (LIFR) approved at the November 2021 Cooperative Executive. - 2.
+10.3 RESOLVED UNANIMOUSLY: That Finance Sub-Policy Committee:-

+- Approves the drawdown of funding to SCT for essential health and safety/maintenance and lifecycle improvements through to 2024 of up to £19.2m, to be funded as identified in the Leisure Facility Investment Review (LIFR) approved at the November 2021 Cooperative Executive. - 2.
 Notes that a further report will be brought to a future Finance Sub Policy Committee meeting in relation to maintenance and lifecycle work at Upperthorpe Healthy Living Centre.

-11.3.1 It is expected that investment into improved facilities will help to retain participation and usage of venues.
+10.4.1 It is expected that investment into improved facilities will help to retain participation and usage of venues.
 Improved facilities will better meet customer expectations of a modern and welcoming leisure and entertainment offer.

-11.4.1 Option 1 - Do nothing.
-This is not a realistic option because without investment facilities will continue to deteriorate and there is a significant risk that facilities would have to be closed.

-11.4.2 Option 2 - Delay Investment to 2024 Page 101 Page 8 of 8 Investment could be delayed until the appointment of a new operator in 2024.
+- 10.5.1 Option 1 Do nothing.
+This is not a realistic option because without investment facilities will continue to deteriorate and there is a significant risk that facilities would have to be closed. - 10.5.2 Option 2 Delay Investment to 2024 Page 101 Page 8 of 8 Investment could be delayed until the appointment of a new operator in 2024.
 This is not the preferred option because there is a risk that plant and equipment may fail prior to 2024 resulting in unplanned building closures and disruption to customers.
 It is also our preferred option to progress as much work as possible in advance of handing over facilities to a new operator to help support a smooth transition and mobilisation process.

-12. APPROPRIATION OF THE FORMER BOLE HILL VIEW OLDER PERSONS RESIDENTIAL HOME FOR HOUSING PURPOSES
+11. APPROPRIATION OF THE FORMER BOLE HILL VIEW OLDER PERSONS RESIDENTIAL HOME FOR HOUSING PURPOSES

-This report sought approval for the former Bole Hill View Older Persons' Residential Home site (Eastfield Road, Crookes, Sheffield, S10 1QL) to be appropriated1 for the purposes of Part II of the Housing Act 1985.
+- 11.1 The Housing Growth Service Manager presented the report which sought approval for the former Bole Hill View Older Persons' Residential Home site (Eastfield Road, Crookes, Sheffield, S10 1QL) to be appropriated 1 for the purposes of Part II of the Housing Act 1985.
 The vacant former Older Persons' Residential Home, which has been disused for several years, currently occupies part of the site.
 The site and building have been declared surplus to requirements in terms of their original/ previous use.
 The site has been identified as suitable for the delivery of new affordable homes as part of the Council's Stock Increase Programme.
-The site needs to be formally appropriated for 'housing purposes' to enable work to progress (e.g. disconnection of utilities, demolition of existing structures, completion of ground investigation surveys) on the delivery of new affordable Council homes.
+The site needs to be formally appropriated for 'housing purposes' to enable work to progress (e.g. disconnection of utilities, demolition of existing structures, completion of ground investigation surveys) on the delivery of new affordable Council homes. - 11.2 Members raised questions and gave comments and responses were given surrounding the Stock Increase Programme, re-purposing, demand for affordable housing, risk management and appropriation of the site.
+It was agreed that the Housing Growth Service manager would send specifications onto the Committee and also provide details on costings to maintain the site since 2013.
+Responses were also given on consideration of different methods to heat the building and use of external funding for environmental upgrades.

-12.2 RESOLVED UNANIMOUSLY: That Finance Sub-Policy Committee:-
+11.3 RESOLVED UNANIMOUSLY: That Finance Sub-Policy Committee:-

-1. Approve that the former Bole Hill View Older Persons' Residential Home site is appropriated for the purposes of Part II of the Housing Act 1985.
+1. Approve that the former Bole Hill View Older Persons' Residential Home site is appropriated for the purposes of Part II of the Housing Act 1985